ACTION ALERT—Tell your state reps to stop the anti-traffic calming bill!

 Step 1: Contact the House Transportation Committee

-This committee is our last, best chance to strip the offending language (Substitute 3) before the bill goes to the House floor for a final vote.
-Before the weekend is over, please add your voice to this debate by emailing or calling (or both!) the following legislators, expressing your concerns about SB195 and asking them to go back to the 2nd Substitute version of the bill, which was broadly supported by stakeholders like UTA and City Hall.
+This committee is our best chance to strip the offending language in Substitute 3 and 5 before the bill goes to the House floor for a final vote.
+Please add your voice to this debate by emailing or calling (or both!) the following legislators, expressing your concerns about SB195 and asking them to go back to the 2nd Substitute version of the bill, which was broadly supported by stakeholders like UTA and City Hall.
 If any of the following lawmakers represent your area, include your zip code and let them know you’re a constituent!
 If you’re not a constituent, don’t be discouraged if you get a reply mentioning this.
 It still matters to them especially when many people are contacting them!

 Don’t worry too much about the exact wording of your message.
 The main idea to get across is that you oppose the language of the 3rd Substitute version of the bill that instates a moratorium on SLC transportation projects and adds unnecessary oversight for projects big and small throughout the city.
 Feel free to add a personal touch - how has speeding/aggressive driving impacted you, the positive impact of traffic calming in your neighborhood, the importance of community control, especially when the people who live here know best, or how this would impact kids or the elderly in your neighborhood.